Yalaouf/gostman/README.md

   <img src="https://github.com/Yalaouf/gostman/blob/main/logo.png" alt="Gostman Logo"/>
 </p>

+## Disclaimer

+This project is in its early stages and is not yet feature-complete.
+Use it at your own risk.\
+This is a personal project and is not affiliated with any company or organization.
+The main goal is to learn and have fun.
+If it becomes useful to others, that's a bonus!

 ## Why

 I was sick of using bloated electron based apps for simple API testing.
 I wanted a